ProtofyTeam/OxyGEN/README.md

 OxyGEN-IP has received authorization from the AEMPS to be used in clinical investigation in Hospital Clinic and Hospital Germans Trias i Pujol.

+All content is licensed under the [CC by SA](https://creativecommons.org/licenses/by-sa/3.0)

 **Important notice**